KaleSurfer/Iowa-Caucus-Results-as-CSV-Script/README.md

 1. Got to https://results.thecaucuses.org/
 2. Open the developer tools / inspector window, and go to the console
 3. Paste this JS script in, and press enter
+4. The CSV file has automatically been copied to the clipboard
-4. Paste the contents (CSV) into a spreadsheet
+5. Paste it into a spreadsheet

 **Reason this was created**

 The Iowa DNC's results page does not use traditional HTML tables, so it is not trivial to copy and paste to a spreadsheet.

 ## License